jjduhamel/bcl-v2/README.md

 ## Contracts

-The *contracts/* directory contains the code for the smart contracts.
-We use [Foundry](https://github.com/foundry-rs/foundry) as a build tool.
+The *contracts/* directory contains the code for the smart contracts using [Foundry](https://github.com/foundry-rs/foundry).

-### Local Development

 *Start local blockchain*